sohaila-ahmed3011/Python-Decorators/README.md

 # SDP-Assignment1
-This is the solution for first assignment in SDwP course.
-This repository contains:
+This repository contains the solution for first assignment in SDwP course, which consists of a main file and four task files as follows:

 #main.py  contains sevral functions for testing the four other tasks.
 Each task is a decorator, so for usage in main testing uncomment the decorator you want to use.
 #task1.py contains function 'first_decorator' that calculates the execution time and number of calls for the argument function.